fryderykhuang/NullGC/README.md

 list.Dispose();
 ```

-To avoid double-free situations, when these collections are passed by value, Borrow() should be used.
-After this, all copies of the original collections can be safely disposed without double-free.
+To avoid double-free, when these collections are passed by value, Borrow() should be used.
+After calling Borrow(), all copies of the original collection can be safely disposed without double-free.

 ```csharp
 var list = new ValueList<T>(AllocatorTypes.DefaultUnscoped);